 By using match types, you can let Google know how aggressively you want to advertise for a keyword.
 Symbols are used to identify match types, and it is possible to include the same keyword with different match types in one campaign.
 AdWords help produced this helpful chart that explains each one:

-Needless to say, it is not only about choosing the most effective keywords, it is also about choosing the appropriate match type.
+Needless to say, it is not only about choosing the most effective keywords, but it is also about choosing the appropriate match type.
 As a general practice, you should avoid using broad match unless I find myself in a situation where traffic is limited.
 Because it includes related searches, it is easy to accrue a lot of irrelevant traffic if you don’t have a solid negative keyword list.

 Bid for your Brand Name

 I know this sounds counterproductive, but there are many reasons to bid on your brand name.
-Imagine you type in your company name, and you appear organically, but your competitor appears in the paid ads section?
+Imagine your type in your company name, and you appear organically, but your competitor appears in the paid ads section?
 Wouldn’t you be concerned your potential client goes for the other option instead?

-Bidding for your brand name is usually very cost effective since your company name most likely has a low cost per click.
+Bidding for your brand name is usually very cost-effective since your company name most likely has a low cost per click.
 It will help you gain credibility and improve your branding efforts and your overall metrics because of the potential increase in clicks.